 Salem Environmental Education presents a series of science pub presentations on a wide variety of relevant environmental topics.
 These programs highlight many of the important issues that face Oregonians today.
 The three seasonal programs will be held at Taproot Lounge and Cafe, a co-sponsor of the series.
 A donation of $5 is requested.

-The program is open to the public with no registration required.
-A $5 fee can be paid at the door.
-For any questions contact Jon Yoder at firstname.lastname@example.org.
+The program is free and open to the public, donations appreciated.
+For more information contact Jon Yoder at firstname.lastname@example.org.